 Want to know more about location technology?
 Download our Location Tech 101 eBook to learn more about different location technologies and how they can work for your strategic goals.

-2. Marketing Automation.
+2. Mobile Engagement.
 Universities can use location-based triggers to send messages to individual users or groups of users, and even to customize their in-app experience.
 Messages can be segmented by user, location, behavior and events.

 - On move-in day, the school can send informative messages to new students and parents and trigger a “welcome to campus” experience in the app.